Noor Salman case: FBI agent testifies in Pulse shooting trial

 Read: Pulse shooting trial: Defense asks judge to reconsider allowing some statements into evidence

-Enriquez said that Salman told him that Mateen was looking at Islamic State group and jihad videos and websites almost every day for two years before the attack and that she caught him looking at the nightclub's website.
+Enriquez said Salman told him Mateen was looking at Islamic State and jihad videos and websites almost every day for two years before the attack and that she caught him looking at the nightclub's website.

 "I knew that the time to attack the club was close," Salman said in one of the statements.

-Mateen asked Salman how upset people would be when the nightclub got attacked, as he drove her around the venue, with the car windows lowered, for 20 minutes, one week before the shootings, one of the statements said.
+Mateen asked Salman how upset people would be when the nightclub got attacked, as he drove her around the venue with the car windows lowered for 20 minutes one week before the shootings, one of the statements said.

-Salman apologized for what had happened and said she wishes she could go back and tell Mateen's family and police about what he was going to do, according to a statement.
+Salman apologized for what had happened and said she wished she could go back and tell Mateen's family and police about what he was going to do, according to a statement.

 Read: Pulse shooting trial: Jurors shown graphic video of victims final moments